IsmaelBortoluzzi/Survey-Maker-API/README.md

 Don't forget to create your own .env based on the .env-example file Note that the development docker only serve the databases and mongo-express, you need to connect to them with the application running locally.
-The production docker is ready for use on default port 80 The production docker will work only with DEBUG=0 and the dev one with DEBUG=1
+The production docker will only work with DEBUG=0 and the dev one with DEBUG=1